Doctor of Nursing Practice

 This course presents a comprehensive study of the pharmacokinetics, pharmacodynamics and pharmacogenetics of drugs utilized in anesthesia practice.
 Students will focus upon the mechanisms of action of inhalational anesthetics, intravenous anesthetics, and neuromuscular blocking agents.
 Special attention will be placed upon the comparative pharmacology of all anesthetic agents as well as their effects on all organ systems.
 Emphasis will be placed on the practical applications of the anesthetic agents through case presentations and group discussion.
 Previously NSAN 0671.

-This course provides an in-depth introduction to the basic principles of anesthesia practice as they apply to the general perioperative management of patients across the lifespan.
-Emphasis is placed on the anesthesia work station, delivery systems, patient monitoring modalities, patient positioning, fluid homeostasis and principles of basic & advanced airway management.
-Students analyze current best practices as they apply to the development of the anesthesia plan of care.
-Previously NSAN 0686.
+This course provides an introduction to the basic principles of anesthesia practice and perioperative management of patients across the lifespan.
+Emphasis is placed on the anesthesia workstation, patient monitoring modalities, procedural positioning, fluid homeostasis, and principles of airway management.
+Additionally, nurse anesthesia residents will learn necessary preoperative processes including patient evaluation, interpretation of physiologic studies, and informed consent by analyzing current best practices and learning to develop an anesthesia plan of care.

 Prerequisite: NSAN 7673.